Best Women’s Hiking Pants of 2026

 What we didn't like: snug, pills easily, still a little pricey

-I'll refer to The North Face Aphrodite 2.0 as the "Aphrodite,” one of the more affordable pairs of pants (on this list) at $80, full retail.
-The Aphrodite is also a popular, lightweight, and attractive pair of pants with a secret pocket to stash your chapstick or a small set of keys.
+The North Face Aphrodite 2.0 are the most comfortable women's and one of the more affordable pairs of pants (on this list).
+The Aphrodite is a popular, lightweight, and attractive pair of pants with a secret pocket to stash your lipbalm or a small set of keys.
 It is also, in my opinion, the cutest full-length pair of pants (and looking at the customer reviews, I’m not the only one to think so).

 The Aphrodite is a minimalist pair of pants with few features.
 For instance, there are three front pockets: two for the hands and one hidden pocket that zips shut.